-A cross-country comparison of ex post outcomes on a macro-level shows no 'trade-off' between a smaller share of children in very work-poor households and less poverty in very work-poor households: we are not doomed to choose between 'more employment' and 'less poverty'.
-Activation and social investment policies as traditionally organized in Nordic Europe are not a recipe for child poverty, on the contrary.
+A cross-country comparison of ex post outcomes on a macro-level shows no trade-off between a smaller share of children in very work-poor households and less poverty in very work-poor households: we are not doomed to choose between more employment and less poverty.
+Activation and social investment policies as traditionally organised in Nordic Europe are not a recipe for child poverty - on the contrary.
 However, SILC surveys since 2005, i.e. since the first 'activation turn' in Belgium, suggest that, before the crisis, increasing employment rates went hand in hand with increasing poverty risks in vulnerable households with children.
-Since the crisis, child poverty increases further, now driven by the worsening employment situation.
+Since the crisis, child poverty is increasing further, now driven by the worsening employment situation.